pubnub/pubnub-bluetooth/bluetooth-get-started.md

-# Getting started with Phonegap and Bluetooth
+# Build an internet connected Bluetooth wearable with Arduino and Phonegap

 Have you ever wanted to create your own Bluetooth app?
 Bluetooth is one of the most popular protocols for wireless communication between devices.
 Bluetooth powers a countless number of devices, from Bluetooth speakers, to smartwatches, headsets, fitness trackers, and more.